A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

 In the PG simulation in Fig.~\ref{fig:pg}(b), cooling is optimum along the line where the Raman transition is resonant.
 The optical power of the cooling light is such that the energy difference between $m=0$ and $m=\pm1$ equals the trapping frequency.
 The lowest population converges to $\langle n \rangle = 0.9$ in the limit of large detuning $\Delta$ and small LD parameter $\eta$.
 The optimal value is plotted in red in Fig.~\ref{fig:pg}(e).
 The light red line is the simple model from Eq.~\ref{eq:simplemodel} with pumping asymmetry $\gamma_-/\gamma_+ = 0.45 $, and heating scattering $\gamma_h/\gamma_+= 27$.
 There is not a large asymmetry in the optical pumping, and $\gamma_{\scriptscriptstyle +} \sim \gamma_{\scriptscriptstyle -}$, which are both larger than $\eta^2 \gamma_s$ in the LD regime.
 In this case, the final population is $s \approx \gamma_{\scriptscriptstyle +} / \gamma_{\scriptscriptstyle -}$.
 In this situation, the cooling reaches a fundamental limit for large detuning and small $\eta$.

 Next we look at GM for $F=1$ to $F'=1$.
 The CG coefficients are in Fig.~\ref{fig:pg}(c).
 One optical selection rule is that the $|F, m=0 \rangle$ to $|F', m=0 \rangle$ is forbidden, due to the photon needing to add one unit of angular momentum.
 Because of this dark state, all the population pumps to $m=0$.
 But in contrast to PG, this state is now dark.
 For that reason GM requires blue-detuned light ($\Delta>0$) to make this state the lowest energy.
 The simulation in Fig.~\ref{fig:pg}(d) again shows that optimal cooling occurs when the light shift equals the trapping frequency.
-The population however drops close to ground-state.
+The population however drops close to ground state.
 The optimal cooling is plotted in Fig.~\ref{fig:pg}(e), along with the simple model with effective parameters $\gamma_-/\gamma_+ = 7.5 \times 10^{-4}$ and heating scattering $\gamma_h/\gamma_+= 1.5$.
 For this large optical pumping asymmetry where the reservoir state is dark, such as found in GM and EIT cooling, $\gamma_{\scriptscriptstyle -} = 0 $, and $s \approx \frac{\gamma_{\scriptscriptstyle +}}{\eta^2 \gamma_h} $.
 In this dark cooling limit, the final population is instead limited by $\eta$.

-In Fig.~\ref{fig:pg1o2}, we also investigate the case of $J=1/2$ to $J'=3/2$ for lin$\perp$lin, which was studied in Ref.~\cite{cirac1993laser}.
-There is no cooling for $\spsm$, which requires at least three ground spins due to the tensor shift.
-This configuration is not relevant for neutral atoms, but it is for ions.
-Because the polarization in lin$\perp$lin changes with position, we plot the cooling as a function of atom position, with $\phi = 0$ linear and $\phi = \pi/2$ circular.
+In Fig.~\ref{fig:pg1o2}, we also investigate the case of $J=1/2$ to $J'=3/2$ for lin$\perp$lin, which was studied in Ref.~\cite{cirac1993laser} {and experimentally in ions in Refs.~\cite{joshi2020polarization, li2022robust}}.
+There they found a lower limit of $\langle n \rangle \approx 1$. {The picture they give is shown in (a), where the two spin states are displaced and a position dependent optical pumping gradually lowers the energy.} For $J=1/2$, there is no cooling for $\spsm$, which requires at least three ground spins due to the tensor shift.
+Because the polarization in lin$\perp$lin changes with position, we plot in (b) the cooling as a function of atom position, with $\phi = 0$ linear and $\phi = \pi/2$ circular.
 Similar to the other PG model, the population converges to $\langle n \rangle \approx 1$.
 Interestingly though, this occurs for when the polarization is linear, not circular.
 This is because circular polarization cooling also requires three spins because the Raman transition supplies two angular momenta.
 The cooling still occurs for when the light shift is equal to the trapping frequency~\cite{cirac1993laser}.
 However, we do find that for larger spin states, circular polarization is the best cooling, in agreement with our model.